sinshu/odinysynth/README.md

 * Suitable for both real-time and offline synthesis.
 * Support for standard MIDI files.
-* No dependencies other than the standard library.
+* No dependencies other than the core library.